P1sec/QCSuper/README.md

 ### Windows installation

+QCSuper can run on Windows, but you should beforehand ensure that Google's ADB prompt correctly runs on your machine with your device, and you should as well manually create `libusb-win32` filters (through the utility accessible in the Start Menu after installing it) in the case where your device directly needs to connect to the Diag port over pseudo-serial USB.
+(Please note that if you mode-switch your device, the associated USB PID/VID may change and it may require to redo driver associations both in the Windows peripherial devices managers and in the `libusb-win32` filter creation utlity)

-On Windows, in order for ADB to run, you will need to download and install your phone's USB drivers from your phone model.
-There is no generic way, search for your phone's model + "USB driver" or "ADB driver" on Google for instructions.
+On Windows, you may need (in addition to Google's ADB kernel drivers) to download and install your phone's USB drivers from your phone model.
+Please search for your phone's model + "USB driver" or "ADB driver" on Google for instructions.

 Then, you need to ensure that you can reach your device using `adb`.
 You can find a tutorial on how to download and setup `adb` [here](https://www.xda-developers.com/install-adb-windows-macos-linux/).
-The `adb shell` command must display a prompt to continue.
+The `adb.exe shell` (or whatever executable path you use, a copy of the ADB executable is present in the `src/inputs/external/adb` folder of QCSuper) command must display a prompt to continue.

 Then, follow these links on order to: